cellml/cellml-specification/reference/sectionC_interpretation.rst

 Variable reference
 ------------------

 #.
-When present in an information item which is a descendant of a
+When present in a :code:`math` element a variable reference SHALL be the
-   :code:`component` element, a variable reference SHALL be the name of a variable, and SHALL refer to the :code:`variable` element in that component with a :code:`name` attribute identical to the variable reference.
+   name of a variable, and SHALL refer to the :code:`variable` element in the parent :code:`component` with a :code:`name` attribute identical to the variable reference.

 #.
-In all other cases, a variable reference SHALL consist of a component
+When present in an :code:`initial_value` attribute of a :code:`variable`
-   reference and a variable name.
-In this case, the variable reference SHALL be treated as if it was just the variable name present in the :code:`component` element referenced by the component reference.
+   element a variable reference SHALL be the name of a variable, and SHALL refer to the :code:`variable` element in the same :code:`component` with a :code:`name` attribute identical to the variable reference.

+#.
+When present in a :code:`map_variables` element a variable reference SHALL
+   be the name of a variable referenced by either the :code:`variable_1` or the :code:`variable_2` attributes, and SHALL refer to the :code:`variable` element in the :code:`component` named by the corresponding :code:`component_1` or :code:`component_2` attribute of the parent :code:`connection` element.

 .. marker_variable_reference_end
 .. marker_interpretation_of_initial_values_start